bootdotdev/blog/content/golang/how-to-use-golangs-generics.md

 ---
-title: "How to Use Golang's Generics"
+title: "How to Use Golang's Generics [Updated since 1.18]"
 author: Lane Wagner
 date: "2021-12-06"
 categories: